stephenroche/Deflexion/README.md

 # Deflexion
  Gameplay and agents for the board game 'Deflexion'

- First written in Python as a terminal game, then rewritten in JS to learn and practice JS.
+ First written in Python as a terminal game, then rewritten as a website to learn and practice JS, CSS and HTML.